-Applications for the fall 2023 class are being accepted now and must include all requested academic transcripts to be received no later than June 1, 2023.
-If you are interested in the program but want to find out specifically what requirements you do not meet or what will be necessary, you should apply to the college and submit your official high school and college transcripts directly to one of the pre-admission advisors, Pam Woody (Health Careers Specialist).
-She can review them and then discuss (or refer you to one of the Health Professions Advisors) your particular circumstances with you to answer these questions.
-We encourage applicants to apply as early as possible for advising purposes.
+Applications for the fall 2024 class are being accepted now and must include all requested academic transcripts to be received no later than June 1, 2024.
+If you are interested in the program but want to find out specifically what requirements you do not meet or what will be necessary, you should apply to the college and submit your official high school and college transcripts directly to one of the Health Professions Advising and Applications Office (Pam Woody or Jasmine Terry).
+They can review them and then discuss (or refer you to one of the Health Professions Advisors) your particular circumstances with you to answer these questions.
+We encourage applicants to apply and submit official transcripts as early as possible for advising purposes.

 We require all application material(s) be submitted directly to the Health Professions Advising and Applications Office (HPAAO).
 If you fail to do so, be aware we will not be responsible for any delays in processing your file.
 Complete the following and submit in one envelope to:

 Pam Woody, VWCC – Health Professions

 Roanoke, VA 24015

 A meeting with the Health Professions Advising and Applications Office (HPAAO) team is not required.
 If you have questions, it is suggested that any meeting not be conducted until after all official transcripts have been submitted to the HPAAO.
 You may contact a member of the team directly after that time by email, or if needed in the office.
 In addition, the pre-health advisor, Ms. Rhonda Perdue (firstname.lastname@example.org) can assist you with career planning and course selections.
 You may schedule a meeting with Ms. Perdue using Navigate as well.
 You should follow the steps below.

 1. Apply to VWCC.

 If you are not a current VWCC student, apply to the college by completing a VWCC Application.
 Please make sure you indicate your plan of study as Career Studies Certificate: Introduction to Surgical Technology (curricular/credit classes) on the college application.